Stochastic Graphlet Embedding: Graphlet Hashing

-There are two types of hash functions exist for graphs: \emph{local} and \emph{holistic}.
-Holistic functions are computed globally on a given graphlet and include number of nodes/edges, sum/product of node labels, and frequency distribution of node labels, while local functions are computed at the node level.
-Some local hash functions of graphs can be as follows: \begin{itemize} \item \emph{Local clustering coefficient} of a node $u$ in a graph is the ratio between the number of triangles connected to $u$ and the number of triples centred around $u$.
-The local clustering coefficient of a node in a graph quantifies how close its neighbours are for being a clique. \item \emph{Betweenness centrality} of a node $u$ is the number of shortest paths from all nodes to all others that pass through the node $u$.
-In a generic graph, betweenness centrality of node gives a measurement about the centrality of that node with respect to the entire graph. \item \emph{Core number} of a node $u$ is the largest integer $c$ such that the node $u$ has degree greater than zero when all the nodes of degree less than $c$ are removed. \item \emph{Degree} of a node $u$ is the number of edges connected to the node $u$. \end{itemize} As these local measures are sensitive to the ordering of nodes in a given graphlet, we sort and concatenate them in order to obtain a global permutation invariant hash code.
+Two types of hash functions exist in the literature: \emph{local} and \emph{holistic}.
+Holistic functions are computed globally on a given graphlet and include number of nodes/edges, sum/product of node labels, and frequency distribution of node labels, while local functions are computed at the node level; among these functions \begin{itemize} \item \emph{Local clustering coefficient} of a node $u$ in a graph is the ratio between the number of triangles connected to $u$ and the number of triples centered around $u$.
+The local clustering coefficient of a node in a graph quantifies how close its neighbors are for being a clique. \item \emph{Betweenness centrality} of a node $u$ is the number of shortest paths from all nodes to all others that pass through the node $u$.
+In a generic graph, betweenness centrality of a node provides a measurement about the centrality of that node with respect to the entire graph. \item \emph{Core number} of a node $u$ is the largest integer $c$ such that the node $u$ has degree greater than zero when all the nodes of degree less than $c$ are removed. \item \emph{Degree} of a node $u$ is the number of edges connected to the node $u$. \end{itemize} As these local measures are sensitive to the ordering of nodes in graphlets, we sort and concatenate them in order to obtain global permutation invariant hash codes.